 In 1973, LaGrange College purchased the Sunny Gables home to house its nursing department.
 Currently, the home serves as the alumni house for LaGrange College and an event space for the community.

 Simeon W. Yancey built the Elms House in 1852.
 Elms House has since been home for many prominent families connected to LaGrange College.
 The house sits proudly on Broad Street, contributing to the town’s historical charm.

-In 1914, C.V.
-Truitt hired P. Thornton Marye to design this neoclassical home.
+In 1914, Cornelius Vanderbilt Truitt hired P. Thornton Marye to design this neoclassical home.
 Marye previously designed the Sunny Gables home and his firm designed the Fox Theater in Atlanta.
 Nasor Mansour, who owned a department store on Lafayette Square, purchased the home from Truitt in 1939.
-The beautiful Mansour house is in a prime location only 1,100 feet away from the Square with The Thread running in front and behind the property.
+The beautiful Mansour house (now called Truitt Vanderbilt Club) is in a prime location only 1,100 feet away from the Square with The Thread running in front and behind the property.

 Built in 1828 by General Samuel A. Bailey, the Bailey-Heard Dallis house is believed to be the oldest residence in LaGrange.
 The original two-story Greek Revival style home served as General Bailey’s headquarters during the Creek Indian War of 1836.
 The home became the meeting place for the infamous female militia, a group known as the Nancy Harts in LaGrange, during the Civil War.

 Boxwoods planted in 1861 by Martha Heard Bell, a later owner of the home, have been preserved by the Dallis family.

 In 1886, John Pemberton created the Coca-Cola recipe that started it all.
 2 years later prior to his death, Pemberton sold the formula to business tycoon Asa Candler, who in 1892 would incorporate The Coca-Cola Company in Georgia.